SOUTHERN ITALY TOUR ADVENTURE – BASILICATA & CALABRIA

 Day 1: WELCOME TO NAPLES & SANTA MARIA DI CASTELLABATE

-Arrive at Naples Airport or train station where you’ll be met by your driver at 11.00 and travel to the splendid Piazza Plebiscito where you’ll discover some treasures of this fascinating city.
-UNESCO Naples is a universe of its own, imbued with fantasy and fatalism, superstition and splendour.
+Arrive at Naples Airport or train station where you’ll be met by your driver and local tour director and travel to Piazza Plebiscito where you’ll discover some treasures of this fascinating city.
+UNESCO Naples is a universe of its own, imbued with fantasy and fatalism, superstition and splendor.
 It is a city of a thousand faces; chaotic and heavy with traffic, yet rich with history, art and culture, ready to surrender its mysteries to anyone who scratches the surface.
-Cradled within, its charms and architectural splendours have been praised by poets and writers.
+Cradled within, its charms and architectural splendors have been praised by poets and writers.
 After a panoramic tour of Naples,we’ll drive to the foothills of Mount Vesuvius to tour a wine caller, its vineyard, sip the wines and sample a tasty lunch.
 Our home for the first two nights is the charming fishing town of Santa Maria di Castellabate at the family hotel “VILLA SIRIO” or similar.
 This evening join your local tour director and fellow travelers for a welcome drink followed by an included feast of flavors in a local tavern where you’ll feel like one of the family.
 Eat like a real local!Overnight stay in SANTA MARIA DI CASTELLABATE

 Day 2: MAJESTIC GREEK TEMPLES AT PAESTUM & MOZZARELLA WORKING FARM